Explore Munich Re Group

 properties.trackSubtitle

 An interplay of human-made and natural factors has made wildfires and bushfires a hazard that is difficult to quantify and one that poses an increasing threat in many places.
-Hazard zones can actually be accurately determined, but fires can also occur in unexpected places and cause heavy losses anywhere.
+Hazard zones can actually be quite accurately determined, but fires can also occur in unexpected places and cause heavy losses.

 Wildfires primarily occur after prolonged dry spells when the air temperature is high.
-Dry vegetation can then be easily ignited, starting a wildfire that can quickly spread out of control if the wind is strong.
+Dry vegetation can then be easily ignited, starting a wildfire that can quickly spread out of control if winds are strong.

-The hazard is especially high in climate zones where there is enough rainfall to allow vegetation to flourish for some of the year, but where there are also long periods of warm weather with little precipitation.
-Under these conditions, plants gradually dry out and become highly flammable.
-This type of climate is found in southeast Australia and California, for example.
+The hazard is especially high in climate zones where there is enough rainfall for some of the year to allow vegetation to flourish, but it then dries out during long periods of warm weather with little precipitation.
+This type of climate is found in southeast Australia or in California, for example.

 The loss potential of wildfires is growing

-The worst-affected regions include the west United States and southeast Australia.
-Aside from the environmental aspects, urban sprawl is also playing a critical role in the changing loss potential.
+The areas worst affected by wildfires include the western United States and southeast Australia.
+Aside from climatic aspects, urban sprawl is also playing a critical role in the changing loss potential.
 An increasing number of houses are being built in the transitional zones between the outskirts of cities and nearby forested areas.

 The challenge: modelling the wildfire risk is complex